 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website https://comdev.mt.gov/Programs-and-Boards/Community-Development-Block-Grant-Program/.
-CDBG Community and Economic Vitality applications that are proposing to address impacts related to COVID-19 repercussions, may have greater flexibility in its submission of technical documents as part its application; further guidance will be provided in the application guidelines.
+(CDBG only): CDBG Grant Program applications, grant application guidelines, the project grant administration manual, and other relevant information and resources are available on the Commerce website at http://comdev.mt.gov/programs/cdbg.

-Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$326,000 in CDBG resources to CDBG Economic Development activities.
+Describe how resources will be allocated among funding categories: For Plan Year Five, the State of Montana will allocate \$1,788,226 in CDBG resources to CDBG Economic Development activities.
 The Economic Development allocation amount is based on beneficiary data of the project area, the feasibility and need for the activity, and the availability of other federal or state resources for the activity.